ubcsubbots/Jormungandr/README.md

 2. To check to make sure the node launched correctly, you can run `rostopic echo /drivers/output` and see if you are recieving messages from the Arduino

+### A note on Arduino Libraries

+To compile and upload without using the Arduino IDE, added or modified Arduino libraries need to be placed in /usr/share/arduino/libraries/ instead of the typical ~/Arduino/libraries